 Physics of the impossible

 If a poem could exist on a rocket ship traveling at the speed of light where, in Albert Einstein’s theory of relativity, space compresses, mass increases, and time slows, what kind of poem might it be?
-According to Einstein’s theory of general relativity, which applies at cosmological scales in contrast to his earlier theory of special relativity that applies at local scales such as the solar system, profound distortions of spacetime would have to occur in a universe where the speed of light is constant.
+According to the theory of general relativity, which applies at cosmological scales in contrast to Einstein's earlier theory of special relativity that applies at local scales such as the solar system, profound distortions of spacetime would have to occur in a universe where the speed of light is constant.

 In M. NourbeSe Philip’s Zong!
 (Wesleyan University Press, 2008), created from the legal decision about the African slave ship named Zong where some 150 slaves were murdered by drowning so that the ship’s owners could collect the insurance money, the arrangements of text units in many sections of the book-length poem seem to inhabit aspects of Einstein’s conceptions of the universe.
-The blank space in the poem—like the space in Einstein’s rocket ship traveling at the speed of light—appears to compress (what’s known as time dilation in relativity) in relation to the text units.
+The blank space in the poem—like the space in Einstein’s rocket ship traveling at the speed of light—appears to compress (what’s known as "time dilation" in relativity) in relation to the text units.
 The broken words and ghostly erasures in some sections, speaking to Philip’s notes about “telling the story that cannot be told,” creates the impression of time slowing amid the compression of space, hauntingly enacting the experience of drowning.
 And mass, what is thought of as matter in physics and what could be conceived of as the material language or thematic content in poetry, seems to increase through the physical elongation of text units in the poem, where words and phrases are sometimes broken and stretched.
 Unlike in relativity, however, the speed of light in Zong! is not constant.
 Further, unlike visually normative poems situated in a Newtonian universe where the passage of time is uniform, Zong! is traveling through a universe where spacetime can contract and expand.

-Photo I took of pages 90 and 91 from M. NourbeSe Philip's Zong!.
+Pages 90 and 91 from M. NourbeSe Philip's Zong!.

-Photo I took of M. NourbeSe Philip's Zong! where I curl page 90 until two points touch to illustrate Einstein's concept of a wormhole.
+Photo I took of M. NourbeSe Philip's Zong!, where I curl page 90 until two points touch to illustrate Einstein's concept of a wormhole.

-By visually, sonically, and conceptually enacting its subject matter, Zong!, like a curled piece of paper representing the concept of a wormhole in Einstein’s universe, might function as a wormhole between the Zong massacre in 1781 and the contemporary reader, inviting, among many other responses, more nuanced and complex forms of remembrance, empathy, compassion and dialogues about racism and the ongoing impacts of the transatlantic slave trade.
+By visually, sonically, and conceptually enacting its subject matter, Zong!, like a curled piece of paper representing the concept of a wormhole in Einstein’s universe, might function as a wormhole between the Zong massacre in 1781 and the contemporary reader, inviting, among many other responses, more nuanced and complex forms of remembrance, empathy, compassion, and dialogues about racism and the ongoing impacts of the transatlantic slave trade.
 Is this a wormhole in physical or figurative space?
 That may depend on the poetics—and the physics—of the reader.